OriginProtocol/origin/source/includes/resources/purchases.md

 The seller will receive all eth value on the contract.

 The Purchase will change to the **"complete"** stage.

+A rating from 1 to 5 is required as a part of a review.
+Review text is optional.

 ## getLogs